 As long as follicular lymphoma remains incurable and since all conventional treatments develop resistance upon repeated use, it is very important to use the limited number of treatments judiciously and only when needed.
 Some treatments, such as those for transformation, can be used only once.

-The patient, as overall manager of his or her case, will need to factor all information about available treatments into the total plan based on the latest scientific research covered in depth on our site when making treatment decisions.
+The patient, as overall manager of his or her case, will need to factor all information about available treatments into the total plan based on the latest scientific research covered in depth when making treatment decisions.

-The informed survivor, most likely to succeed, is the survivor who can choose treatments strategically if and when needed in consultation with their clinician –> and then follow up with a scientifically-based program of recovery; from there, going on toward extended, healthy survival as the ultimate goal.
+The informed survivor most likely to succeed is the survivor who can choose treatments strategically if and when needed in consultation with their clinician –> and then follow up with a scientifically-based program of recovery; from there, going on toward extended, healthy survival as the ultimate goal.

 Transformation.
 All follicular lymphoma survivors should be fully aware and knowledgeable regarding transformation.

 Transformation refers to some but not all of the follicular lymphoma cells becoming aggressive.
 Despite research over many years, transformation remains a confusing matter, often misdiagnosed.
-Treatment is required in virtually every case.
-Due to the complexity of diagnosing and treating this serious event, we provide survivors with complete information about transformation in our Article #4.
+Treatment is usually required.
+Due to the complexity of diagnosing and treating this serious event, we provide survivors with the latest information on transformation.

-In keeping with the genetic “revolution”, most of the new research applicable to follicular lymphoma is focused on gene-based drugs such as ibrutinib (Imbruvica), idelalisib (Zydelig), ABT-199 (Venetoclax); more recently on duvalisib, copanlisib, tazemetosat and others.
+In keeping with the genetic “revolution”, research over the past few years applicable to follicular lymphoma focused on gene-based drugs such as ibrutinib (Imbruvica), idelalisib (Zydelig) and ABT-199 (Venetoclax); more recently on duvalisib, copanlisib, tazemetosat and others.

 Details on these gene-based drugs are covered in various recent newsletters.
 We strongly recommend that survivors interested in these drugs check our Topic Index and recently updated Article #6, When to Treat and With What Including Relapse Treatments.

-[Note: Ibrutinib abd idelalisib (Zydelig) have now been discontinued in many applications, primarily due to adverse side-effects].
+[Note: Ibrutinib and idelalisib (Zydelig) have now been discontinued in many applications, primarily due to off-target serious side effects].

 ALL follicular lymphoma survivors should become fully informed regarding spontaneous (natural) regression.

 Spontaneous regression, also known as natural regression, means that the lymphoma begins to reverse and shrink in the absence of conventional treatment.
 The word “spontaneous” implies that this reversal occurs, “out of the blue”, for no known reason.
 We disagree — NATURAL regression is the predictable result of what takes place when faulty expression of genes driving lymphoma is brought back into proper balance.

 Natural regression can occur at any time in one’s journey with follicular lymphoma – both before and after treatment.
 Once it occurs, it is generally permanent in that location.